MrNeRF/awesome-3D-gaussian-splatting/README.md

 generation via score distillation sampling (SDS).
 Though promising results have been exhibited, these methods often suffer from slow per-sample optimization, limiting their practical usage.
-In this paper, we propose DreamGaussian, a novel 3D content generation framework that achieves both efficiency and quality simul- taneously.
+In this paper, we propose DreamGaussian, a novel 3D content generation framework that achieves both efficiency and quality simultaneously.
 Our key insight is to design a generative 3D Gaussian Splatting model with companioned mesh extraction and texture refinement in UV space.
-In con- trast to the occupancy pruning used in Neural Radiance Fields, we demonstrate that the progressive densification of 3D Gaussians converges significantly faster for 3D generative tasks.
-To further enhance the texture quality and facilitate down- stream applications, we introduce an efficient algorithm to convert 3D Gaussians into textured meshes and apply a fine-tuning stage to refine the details.
-Exten- sive experiments demonstrate the superior efficiency and competitive generation quality of our proposed approach.
-Notably, DreamGaussian produces high-quality textured meshes in just 2 minutes from a single-view image, achieving approxi- mately 10 times acceleration compared to existing methods.
+In contrast to the occupancy pruning used in Neural Radiance Fields, we demonstrate that the progressive densification of 3D Gaussians converges significantly faster for 3D generative tasks.
+To further enhance the texture quality and facilitate downstream applications, we introduce an efficient algorithm to convert 3D Gaussians into textured meshes and apply a fine-tuning stage to refine the details.
+Extensive experiments demonstrate the superior efficiency and competitive generation quality of our proposed approach.
+Notably, DreamGaussian produces high-quality textured meshes in just 2 minutes from a single-view image, achieving approximately 10 times acceleration compared to existing methods.
 </details>

   [📄 Paper](https://arxiv.org/pdf/2309.16653.pdf) | [🌐 Project Page](https://dreamgaussian.github.io/) | [💻 Code](https://github.com/dreamgaussian/dreamgaussian) | [🎥 Explanation Video](https://www.youtube.com/live/l956ye13F8M?si=ZkvFL_lsY5OQUB7e)